biobakery/humann/doc/UserManual.md

 The more categories in your mapping file, the more options you have to see if your samples are separating based on that feature.

+### Genus level gene families and pathways ###

+By default, the gene families and pathways output files from HUMAnN2 are species level.
+To obtain genus level gene families and pathways, follow these steps.

+1. Create a genus level gene families file
+    * `` $ humann2_gene_families_genus_level --input $SAMPLE_genefamilies.tsv --output $SAMPLE_genefamilies_genus_level.tsv ``
+    * In this command, replace ``$SAMPLE_genefamilies.tsv`` with the species level gene families file created by default by HUMAnN2 and ``$SAMPLE_genefamilies_genus_level.tsv`` with the name of the gene families genus level file that will be created.

+2. Run HUMAnN2, with the genus level gene families file as input, to get genus level pathways output files
+    * `` $ humann2 --input $SAMPLE_genefamilies_genus_level.tsv --output humann2_genus_level_output ``
+    * This run will be much faster and require less memory than the original run as HUMAnN2 is provided gene family abundances so it only needs to compute the pathways.

 ## FAQs ##